History of the Jews in Eswatini: Modern times

+Before and during the Holocaust, Swaziland, as Eswatini was then called, welcomed a large group of German Jewish refugees who lived there for a few years.

 In 2002, Swaziland's prime minister, Barnabas Dlamini, said the country appreciates the contribution of its Jewish community: "The Jewish community is small, numbering in the tens rather than hundreds, but over the years it has had quite an influence on the development of our country, the names Kirsh and Goldblatt will be remembered long after their time" referring to two well-known Jewish Swazi entrepreneurs.
 Kalman Goldblatt who later changed his name to Kal Grant came from Lithuania and built his wealth through several trading stores and by developing the first townships in the country.

 In 2019 there is an estimated Jewish community of about 50 to 60 people.
 Eswatini/Swazi Jews have played an important role in the business and legal sectors of the economy.
 The community consists of Israelis, South African Jews, and descendants of World War II refugees.
 Some Holocaust survivors settled in Swaziland.
 Jews have experienced hardly any anti-Semitism.
 A notable Jew was Stanley Sapire, Chief Justice of the Swazi Court of Appeal.

+The Jewish community, headed by Geoff Ramokgadi in 2024, is affiliated with the African Jewish Congress which is based in South Africa and advocates on behalf of the small and scattered communities of sub-Sahara Africa.
+It works to ensure that the Jewish community of Eswatini has international representation.

+In 2024 Prime Minister Russell Mmiso Dlamini invited Jewish investors to come and invest in Eswatini.
+He extended this invitation during a meeting with the American Jewish Committee in New York.